MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

-Azure Information Protection (sometimes referred to as AIP) is a cloud-based solution that helps an organization to classify, label, and protect its documents and emails.
-This can be done automatically by administrators who define rules and conditions, manually by users, or a combination where users are given recommendations.
+Azure Information Protection (sometimes referred to as AIP) is a cloud-based solution that helps an organization to classify and optionally, protect its documents and emails by applying labels.
+Labels can be applied automatically by administrators who define rules and conditions, manually by users, or a combination where users are given recommendations.

-The following picture shows an example of Azure Information Protection in action.
-The administrator has configured rules to detect sensitive data (in this case, credit card information).
-When a user saves a Word document that contains credit card information, she sees a custom tooltip that recommends she applies a specific label that the administrator configured.
-This label classifies and optionally, depending on the configuration, protects the document.
+The following picture shows an example of Azure Information Protection in action on a user's computer.
+The administrator has configured a label with rules that detect sensitive data and in our example, this is credit card information.
+When a user saves a Word document that contains a credit card number, she sees a custom tooltip that recommends the label that the administrator has configured.
+This label classifies the document and protects it.

 ![Example of recommended classification for Azure Information Protection](../media/info-protect-recommend-calloutsv2.png)